ZiMingJ/Recipe-Web/README.md

 # Recipe Website

-## Group Member: Yun Feng, Jiaxue Li, Ziming Jia
 🥖Check out here： https://recipego.vercel.app/

 ## Tech Stack
 Front End: React, TypeScript, React Query, Tailwind CSS, MUI Components

 Back End: Express, TypeScript, MongoDB, Mongoose, Auth0

-# assignment-03

-You will be working in groups of up to 3 students for this project.

-The goal is to develop a "Software as a Service" web application performing CRUD operations based on React, NodeJs and Prisma (Some examples include an online store, food ordering, personal journal, learning management system, social network, ...).

-Note: The topic should be different from your application in assignment 2

-Your project must support some functionality for anonymous users and only force users to log in if a user identity is required to fulfill a service.
-For instance, in an online store, anonymous users should be able to search for products, view product details, read product reviews, etc. If a user would like to bookmark a product, comment on a product, or add a product to a shopping cart, then, and only then, would the website ask the user to identify themselves or register.

-# Page Requirements
-Your application must have at least these 5 pages:

 ## Homepage
 - The landing page of your web application.
 It is the first page users should see when they visit your website.